Learn how to measure your horse’s vital signs

 –Federico Tesio (1869-1954)

-When you have a baseline for your horse’s temperature, pulse, and respiration rate you can more easily and quickly catch health problems.
+When you know the normal TPR for horses, you can more easily and quickly catch health problems.
 An elevated heart rate or low temperature can be indicators your horse is stressed or unwell.

-Why You Need To Check Your Horse’s Temperature
+Why You Need to Check Your Horse’s Temperature

 Taking your horse’s temperature is one of the best ways to monitor their health and catch issues before they become larger health problems.
 A change in temperature can be an indicator your horse is getting sick or is injured.